95902/ZenTouch/replit.md

 # Overview

-This is a French massage therapist business website (Marie Dubois) built as a full-stack web application.
+This is a French massage therapist business website (Christine Do-Duc) built as a full-stack web application.
 The application allows clients to view massage services, book appointments, and contact the therapist.
 It features a professional, calming design with a sage green and cream color palette that reflects the wellness industry aesthetic.

 # User Preferences